Successful remote monitoring enables virtual ward for children with nephrotic syndrome

 The team wanted to implement a virtual ward with remote monitoring to allow readings to be taken at home, which would fit around families’ schedules and reduce the need for daily hospital visits.

-The resulting technology is enabling stable children to be monitored at home – empowering families and patients, providing flexibility and enhanced sustainability by eliminating travel needs, freeing up hospital beds and avoiding unnecessary admissions.
+The resulting technology is enabling stable children to be monitored at home – empowering families and patients, providing flexibility and enhanced sustainability by eliminating travel, freeing up hospital beds and avoiding unnecessary admissions.

 What happened

-When the local ICB rolled out Docobo remote monitoring across the Black Country, the team at Sandwell identified a need to implement the technology and took valuable insights from the paediatric virtual wards at Dudley.
+When the local ICB rolled out the Docobo Remote Monitoring solution across the Black Country, the team at Sandwell identified a need to implement the technology and took valuable insights from the paediatric virtual wards at Dudley.

 Stakeholders, including the medical team and inpatient unit, were consulted to assess how the technology could optimise their time and resources.